 Good culture is earned in the same way respect is gained.
 It can only come naturally.
 Building a team where everyone is capable of managing their own time and sharing ideas is tricky.
 Getting to the point where managers trust their team enough to put in extra hours to meet an important deadline is very difficult.

-And you can’t order good culture online.
+And you can’t order a good culture online.
 Unless you have the right culture you’ll just end up with a pool table covered in dust, and copies of EA games from 2007.
 How’s that for a morale boost?

 It’s like the ‘Shiny Penny Syndrome’ - setting up every newest and greatest social media platform because “that’s where the market is” only to let it go idle after a week.
 Guess how this makes your business look?

-We see many companies spend big on over producing a video in an attempt to either attract new recruits, or boost employee morale.
+We see many companies spend big on over producing a video in an attempt to either attract new recruits or boost employee morale.
 It won’t work and if it does, it won’t be long before those companies are found out and will find it difficult to hang on to good talent.
 They’re actually paying money to set themselves up for failure.

 Those who trade money for employee morale lose both and deserve neither.

-Wistia have always had fun at their core, their copy, their attitude, their name, even their business model was based around spontaneous fun through video.
+Wistia has always had fun at their core, their copy, their attitude, their name, even their business model was based around spontaneous fun through video.
 When they have a message, they announce it by posting a really simple video.

 “Artificial cultures are instant.
 They’re big bangs made of mission statements, declarations, and rules.
-They are obvious, ugly, and plastic....You don’t create a culture.
+They are obvious, ugly, and plastic...You don’t create a culture.
 Culture happens.
 It’s the by-product of consistent behaviour.”